Alamofire/Alamofire/Documentation/AdvancedUsage.md

 ### Add a `ServerTrustManager`

-Alamofire’s `ServerTrustManager` protocol provides the ability to customize `Session`’s handling of TLS security.
+Alamofire’s `ServerTrustManager` protocol provides the ability to customize `Session`’s handling of TLS security using certificate and public key pinning, as well as

 ### Request